jimmieego/Web-Accessibility-Best-Practices/presenter-notes.md

 One question we get a lot is how to make maps accessible, particularly for non-sighted users.
 In this webinar we will show our initial attempt at addressing this challenge.
 And we certainly welcome any input or feedback from you.

-Finally, we will talk about a do-it-yourself process for testing accessibility that we all can follow.
+Finally, we will talk about a do-it-yourself process for testing accessibility.
+Working to accommodate a diverse range of abilities means there are a correspondingly diverse range of issues to consider.
+We break down these issues into a logical, step by step process so that we all can follow.

 ## 10. Our focus today